Gal-Tch/Pandas_Wrapper/README.md

 # Installation and usage:
 use the command :

-pip install -i https://test.pypi.org/simple/ Pandas-Wrapper-Gal-Tch
+pip install -i https://test.pypi.org/simple/ Pandas-Wrapper

 to install the Pandas_wrapper package. our package uses "pandas", "numpy" and "eel" packages that will be installed automatically.